 … because Belgium is also the land of great chocolate, why not make these waffles a bit more Belgian?

-I added 3 heaped teaspoons of good quality Belgian cocoa power to the batter.
-This is the maximum we can have in the low fodmap diet.
+I added 2 heaped teaspoons of good quality Belgian cocoa power to the batter.
+This is the maximum we can have per meal on the low FODMAP diet.

-… because I also cannot eat the most common waffles topping – cream, why not make my own dairy free delicious whipped cream?
-I’ve already used it on top of mini bundt cakes and with a lot of success 🙂 You can check the recipe here.
+… because I also cannot eat the most common waffles topping – cream, why not make my own dairy free and vegan whipped cream?
+I’ve already used it on top of mini bundt cakes and with a lot of success!
+You can check the recipe here.

 Chocolate Oat Waffles with Coconut Whip